May 7, 2026 · 5 min read

 That worked for common patterns.
 It left a gap when the answer required understanding how a package actually works internally: which functions exist, which calls what, and how a specific version handles an edge case.

-For that, your agent fell back on web searches and GitHub reads, usually pulling code from main instead of the version you've actually installed.
-That's how you get invented APIs, confidently wrong fixes, and retry loops.
+For that, your agent fell back on web searches and GitHub reads, usually pulling code from main instead of the version you had installed.
+That is how you get invented APIs, confidently wrong fixes, and retry loops.

 This update closes that gap.
-Your agent can now navigate any indexed package's source on demand.
-Read source files at exact line ranges, grep across a dependency, inspect transitive deps, check vulnerabilities, follow changelogs.
-Correctly versioned against what you've installed.
+Your agent can now navigate any indexed package’s source on demand: read source files at exact line ranges, grep across a dependency, inspect transitive deps, check vulnerabilities, and follow changelogs.
+Correctly versioned against what you have installed.
 No cloning required.

-Together with the existing example pipeline, your agent now has both halves of the picture: how something has been done before, and how the code you're working with actually works.
+Together with the existing example pipeline, your agent now has both halves of the picture: how something has been done before, and how the code you are working with actually works.

-Feedback welcome.
-Open an issue on GitHub or drop a message in our GitHits Community Group.
+Feedback is welcome.
+Open an issue on GitHub or drop a message in the GitHits Community Group.

 Try it out

 Ask your agent to use GitHits to explore https://github.com/postgres/postgres and explain how the query planner selects join strategies.
-It'll search the codebase, read the relevant source files, and walk you through the answer without cloning anything.
+It will search the codebase, read the relevant source files, and walk you through the answer without cloning anything.

 What’s coming next

-Provide call graph for the symbol allowing agents to quickly understand flow through functions cross-packages
+symbol_callees: Provide a call graph for a symbol, allowing agents to quickly understand flow through functions across packages.version_diff: Let agents see what really changed between versions, not just what is written in changelogs.

+We are also working on a baseline skill template.
 Several of you have asked for a starter skill that teaches agents how to use GitHits tools without writing your own prompt instructions.
-We're working on it.